galaktor/gorf24/README.md

 * RPi gpio tutorial:       <https://sites.google.com/site/semilleroadt/raspberry-pi-tutorials/gpio>
 * nRF24L01+ specification: <http://www.nordicsemi.com/eng/Products/2.4GHz-RF/nRF24L01P>

-Early versions of gorf24 dynamically liked to the RF24 library for Raspberry Pi by Stanley Seow.
+Early versions of gorf24 dynamically linked to the RF24 library for Raspberry Pi by Stanley Seow.
 Some of the comments in the code pointed me in the right direction, most notably with regards to timing.